 This lookup provides a mechanism whereby any other lookup type's subtables are stored at a 32-bit offset location in the 'GPOS' table.
 This is needed if the total size of the subtables exceeds the 16-bit limits of the various other offsets in the 'GPOS' table.
 In this document, the subtable stored at the 32-bit offset location is termed the "extension" subtable.

 This subtable type uses one format: ExtensionPosFormat1.

-Extension Pospositioning Subtable Format1
+Extension Positioning Subtable Format1